 - Spinous process (SP)

-- Superior articulating process (SAP)
+- Superior articular process (SAP)

-- Inferior articulating process (IAP)
+- Inferior articular process (IAP)

-- Neuroforamen (NF)
+- Neuroforamen/Intervertebral foramen (NF)

 AP (Anterior-Posterior) fluoroscopy view